pdcook/Game-Mode-Collection/docs/trt.md

 ### Chat

-Players that are alive have access to a global chat (default control: "T" or "Enter").
+Players that are alive have access to a global chat (default control: `T` or "Enter").
 Players that are dead cannot communicate with living players, but can still see their messages.
 This prevents spectators from revealing information.

-Traitors have access to a traitor-only text chat (default control: "V").
+Traitors have access to a traitor-only text chat (default control: `V`).
 Certain roles disable this chat for all traitors, and other roles have the ability to send, but not receive, messages in this chat.

 ***If your party is playing with an external voice chat (which is recommended) it is important that all players follow the rule that dead players cannot speak.***